aiven/inkless/inkless/KnownChallenges.md

 * Number of AZs per metadata plane
 * Number of metadata planes per Operator
 * Number of metadata planes per Customer

+### Could there be more than one bucket per cluster, or more than one cluster per bucket?

+Replication/mirroring/migrations between Kafka clusters may be cheaper when sharing underlying storage.
+How could we share metadata between clusters to access the same underlying data?

+It may be a requirement to have different inkless partitions in a cluster backed by different buckets.
+Either permissions/compliance reasons, reducing single points of failure, or to allow simple deletion

+### Could there be other readers/writers to the bucket other than Inkless?

+What if there are rogue writers?
+What if someone wants to pull data directly for analytics/data laking (e.g. iceberg)

 ## Business facing challenges / Cost management